 In addition, repairs are often completed in just a day, which is vital for communities where plumbing issues can disrupt daily life.

-This method also reduces the risk of damaging surrounding structures and utilities, an important consideration in densely populated areas.
+This method also reduces the risk of damaging surrounding structures and utilities, an important consideration in Minnesota neighborhoods with older infrastructure.

 Moreover, it’s an environmentally friendly option, generating less waste and conserving resources, which is increasingly important in regions prioritizing sustainability.